-- Note 1: A series resistor (Rs) may be required for quartz crystals with low drive level. - 2: The value of RF varies with the Oscillator mode selected (typically between 2 M $\Omega$ to 10 M $\Omega$ ). - Note 1: Quartz crystal characteristics vary according to type, package and manufacturer.
-The user should consult the manufacturer data sheets for specifications and recommended application. - 2: Always verify oscillator performance over the VDD and temperature range that is expected for the application. - 3: For oscillator design assistance, reference the following Microchip Application Notes: - AN826, "Crystal Oscillator Basics and Crystal Selection for rfPIC® and PIC® Devices" (DS00826) - AN849, "Basic PIC® Oscillator Design" (DS00849) - AN943, "Practical PIC® Oscillator Analysis and Design" (DS00943) - AN949, "Making Your Oscillator Work" (DS00949)
+- Note 1: Quartz characteristics crystal vary package according and to type, manufacturer.
+The user should consult the manufacturer data sheets for specifications and recommended application.
+2: Always verify oscillator performance over the VDD and temperature range that is expected for the application.
+3: For oscillator design assistance, reference the following Microchip Application Notes: AN826, "Crystal Oscillator Basics and Crystal Selection for rfPIC® and PIC® Devices" (DS00826) - AN849, "Basic PIC® Oscillator Design" (DS00849) - AN943, "Practical PIC® Oscillator Analysis and Design" (DS00943) - AN949, "Making Your Oscillator Work" (DS00949)

-FIGURE 6-4: CERAMIC RESONATOR OPERATION (XT OR HS MODE)
+CERAMIC RESONATOR OPERATION (XT OR HS MODE)